T. Lux Feininger

 Method

-Documentation of the method and organisation of the Catalogue Raisonné.
+Documentation of the method, modes and standards for the creation of the catalog raisonné.

-This online-catalogue presents the first complete publication of the Catalogue Raisonné of the oeuvre by Theodore Lucas “Lux” Feininger and it documents the current stage of work.
+This online catalog presents the first complete publication of the Catalog Raisonné of the artistic oeuvre of Theodore Lucas “Lux” Feininger and documents the current stage of work.

-Catalogue Raisonné numbers have not yet been allocated in this version.
+Catalog raisonné numbers have not yet been allocated.

 The catalogue information is bilingual in German and English (American).